Quantum ergodicity for shrinking balls in arithmetic hyperbolic manifolds: Equidistribution of Eisenstein series on

 \begin{proposition} Let $ \Gamma $ be a Bianchi group of class number one and $ \phi = \phi_R $ be a fixed test function as in (\ref{testphiproperty3}).
 Assume that $ R \gg t_j^{-\delta} $ for some fixed $ 0 < \delta < 1 $.
 Then we have:

 for any $M \gg 1$.
-Here $ \theta $ is an exponent towards the Ramanujan-Petersson conjecture and the parameter $ 0 \leq a \leq 1 $ is related to the subconvexity exponent for the twelfth moment of the Riemann zeta function as in (\ref{12thmomwitha}).
+Here $ \theta $ is an exponent towards the Ramanujan--Petersson conjecture and the parameter $ 0 \leq a \leq 1 $ is related to the subconvexity exponent for the twelfth moment of the Riemann zeta function as in (\ref{12thmomwitha}).

 For $\Gamma = \pslzi$ the first error term can be improved to

 \end{proposition}

 \begin{remark} If we assume the Generalized Lindel\"of Hypothesis, then for any $ \Gamma = \textup{PSL}_2(\mathcal{O}_K) $, with $ K $ an imaginary quadratic number field of class number one, the first error term appearing in (\ref{eisensteinspecexp}) is bounded by